glad4enkonm/Maieutic-Prompting-Fix/README.md

 # Maieutic Prompting

-This is a **fork of the official code repository** for our paper **Maieutic Prompting: Logically Consistent Reasoning with Recursive Explanations**.
+This is a **fork of the official code repository** for our paper Maieutic Prompting: Logically Consistent Reasoning with Recursive Explanation.
-It **conatins minor fixes that allow to run the provided code**.
+It conatins **minor fixes that allow to run the provided code**.

 ## Requirements
 ```shell